himmAllRight/himmAllRight-source/content/post/ansible-quickstart.md

 #### Our role

 As it stands, our example playbook is a *massive 13 lines long*!
-I can hardly open the file without getting dizzy.
+I can hardly open the file without crashing my text editor.
 So, lets try to break up the functionality into roles.

 First, lets make the directories: